Elevator in Rotermann Quarter Elevator in Rotermann Quarter

 Elevator in Rotermann Quarter

-Reconstruction of grain silos into offices, dance studios, restaurants and pop art museum
+Reconstruction of grain silos into offices, restaurants and pop art museum

 The Rotermann quarter is in a historically important location in the heart of Tallinn – between the Old Town, the harbour and Viru Square.
 The roads to Tartu, Narva and Pärnu already intersected on Viru Square in the 19th century, making it Tallinn’s official central point.